 REPRESENTATION ON OTHER ORGANISATIONS

-A representative of the members of the SAIMC elected by the Council to represent it on any other body with which the SAIMC is co-operating, shall serve in that capacity, and not as an individual.
-When occasion arises which prevents such a representative serving they may, at the discretion of the Council, be considered to have resigned from such election and a new representative shall be elected by the Council.
-Such representative shall carry out the instructions of the Council in all matters pertaining to the appointment, and shall cease to represent the SAIMC at the discretion of the Council.
+A representative of the members of the SAIMC elected by the EXCO to represent it on any other body with which the SAIMC is co-operating, shall serve in that capacity, and not as an individual.
+When occasion arises which prevents such a representative serving they may, at the discretion of the EXCO, be considered to have resigned from such election and a new representative shall be elected by the EXCO.
+Such representative shall carry out the instructions of the EXCO in all matters pertaining to the appointment, and shall cease to represent the SAIMC at the discretion of the EXCO.

 ETHICS AND PROFESSIONAL CONDUCT